nielse63/site-launch-checklist/readme.md

 ### Analytics

-Looks for a valid Google Tag Manager reference within the sourcecode of the given URL.
+Looks for a valid Google Tag Manager reference within the source code of the given URL.
 If none is found, the test will fail.

 #### Resources: